VL-LTR: Learning Class-wise Visual-Linguistic Representation for Long-Tailed Visual Recognition: Abstract

 \section{Abstract}

-Deep learning-based models encounter challenges when processing long-tailed data in the real world.
-Existing solutions usually employ some balancing strategies or transfer learning to deal with the class imbalance problem, based on the image modality.
-In this work, we present a visual-linguistic long-tailed recognition framework, termed VL-LTR, and conduct empirical studies on the benefits of introducing text modality for long-tailed recognition (LTR).
+Recently, computer vision foundation models such as CLIP and ALI-GN, have shown impressive generalization capabilities on various downstream tasks.
+But their abilities to deal with the long-tailed data still remain to be proved.
+In this work, we present a novel framework based on pre-trained visual-linguistic models for long-tailed recognition (LTR), termed VL-LTR, and conduct empirical studies on the benefits of introducing text modality for long-tailed recognition tasks.
 Compared to existing approaches, the proposed VL-LTR has the following merits.
 (1) Our method can not only learn visual representation from images but also learn corresponding linguistic representation from noisy class-level text descriptions collected from the Internet; (2) Our method can effectively use the learned visual-linguistic representation to improve the visual recognition performance, especially for classes with fewer image samples.
 We also conduct extensive experiments and set the new state-of-the-art performance on widely-used LTR benchmarks.
 Notably, our method achieves 77.2\% overall accuracy on ImageNet-LT, which significantly outperforms the previous best method by over 17 points, and is close to the prevailing performance training on the full ImageNet.
-Code shall be released. \blfootnote{$*$ Authors contributed equally.} \blfootnote{\Letter~Corresponding author.}
+Code is available at \url{https://github.com/ChangyaoTian/VL-LTR}. \keywords{Long-tailed Recognition, Vision-Language Models}